 I recently came back from a volunteer journalism trip to Ghana with an organization called Projects Abroad.
 I was the only African American amongst young, white volunteers living with an African host family.
-While I don’t regret the experience because I had plenty of life-affirming moments and left with a new perspective, I also came home with a sense of sadness over the cryptic and continually complicated race relations in the region.
+While I don’t regret the experience because I had plenty of life-affirming moments and left with a new perspective, I also came home with a sense of sadness over the cryptic and continually complicated race relations I witnessed.
 I’m still decompressing, but what I can immediately offer is some free advice for white people traveling to Africa.

 1. Don’t ask the black volunteer if she’s ever done anything funky with her hair or if her hair is real … especially not within 20 minutes of meeting her.